Shopify/liquid/_filters/divided_by.md

 title: divided_by
 ---

-This filter divides its input by its parameter.
+This filter divides its input by its argument.

 | Code                                              | Output |
 |:--------------------------------------------------|:-------|